The AwardsWatch Podcast – Details, episodes & analysis

 You can listen to the Director Watch Podcast wherever you stream podcasts, from iTunes, iHeartRadio, Soundcloud, Stitcher, Spotify, Audible, Amazon Music and more.

-This podcast runs 1h38m.
-The guys will be back next week to continue their Denis Villeneuve series with a look at Arrival.
-You can stream Arrival on Netflix as well as rent via iTunes and Amazon Prime rental in preparation for the next episode of Director Watch.
-Till then, let’s get into it.
+This podcast runs 1h29m.
+The guys will be back next week to begin their new series on the films of Nancy Meyers with a review of her film, the 1998 remake of The Parent Trap.
+You can rent it via iTunes and Amazon Prime rental in preparation for the next episode of Director Watch.
+Till then, let's get into it.

 Music: MUSICALIFE, from Pond5 (intro) and "B-3" from BoxCat Games Nameless: The Hackers RPG Soundtrack (outro).